dghuuloc/CS.Teach/LLMs/README.md

 * **Deep Learning** is the field within ML that is focused on unstructured data, which includes text and images.
 It relies on artificial neural networks, a method that is (loosely) inspired by the human brain.
 * **Large Language Models** (LLMs) deal with text specifically, and that will be the focus of this article.

+---
-## The architecture of Large Lnaguage Models
+## The architecture of Large Language Models
 At their core, modern LLMs use a transformer architecture, a breakthrough in deep learning that revolationized natural language processing.
 This architecture, introduced in the landmark paper *Attention is All You Need*, represented a paradigm shift in how AI processes language.

 Unlike previous models that processed text sequentially, transformers can analyze entire dequences of text simultaneously, leading to better understanding of context and relationships between words.